aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 3. Configure  your setup

-Create your own copy of `.env` file and edit it:
+Create your own copy of `.env` file and edit it to update with your AWS Account ID and Region:
 ```bash
    # Make sure you are in aws-blockchain-node-runners/lib/solana
    cd lib/solana